 We often look at mobile learning possibilities on this continuum:

 Just-in-Case: more like e-learning delivered on mobile devices; almost certainly, however, in smaller units (we call them nuggets) and tending towards functional and low challenge learning and knowledge delivery; may be geared towards downtime and on-the-move use (not reliant on network connection) reporting back to an LMS for tracking.
 An example might be compliance training or assessment, headlines of policy updates, awareness, magazines or ‘learnzines’.
-LINE has developed what we call an iAcademy concept to aggregating small chunks and resources into meaningful learning journeys that could be delivered on a tablet or smartphone.
+Leo Learning has developed what we call an iAcademy concept to aggregating small chunks and resources into meaningful learning journeys that could be delivered on a tablet or smartphone.

 Just-in-time: pulled nuggets or resources for more immediate, task-specific use; searchable, bookmarked, rateable and always available; job-aids and mixed media content that is easily updatded and managed.
 An app that focussed on this type of content is what we might call an iHub.
 An example might be a sector or client specific summary that could be drawn down immediately prior to a meeting or situation.